jbaans/iothermostat/README.md

 ## IOThermostat - Independent Open-source Thermostat

-Built for the HestiaPi Touch system with high security in mind, see: https://hestiapi.com/
+Built for the HestiaPi Touch with Raspberry Pi OS Lite system with high security in mind, see: https://hestiapi.com/

 Intended users: developers